37 open source tools compared. Sorted by stars. Scroll down for our analysis.

 RethinkDB is a database that pushes changes to your app in real time instead of making you poll for them.
 Write a query, subscribe to it, and every time the data changes, your app gets notified automatically.
 C++, community-maintained since the original company shut down in 2016.
 The real-time push model (called changefeeds) is the core differentiator.
 It's a document database (stores JSON) with a query language called ReQL that's more expressive than MongoDB's: joins, subqueries, and map-reduce built in.
 Fully free.
 No paid tier, no managed cloud offering.
 Self-host only.
 The license situation is 'Other': it's Apache 2.0 for the server with some drivers under different licenses.
 Self-hosting is straightforward: single binary, web admin UI included, multi-node clustering works.
 Ops burden is moderate: you're running a database, so backups, monitoring, and failover are on you.
 Solo developers building real-time apps: useful and free.
 Small teams: solid if changefeeds solve your core problem.
 Medium and up: the community-maintained status is a risk.
 No company backing it means no SLA, no paid support, and slower feature development.
 The catch: the company behind it died.
 The community keeps it alive but development is slow.
 If you need a real-time database with commercial backing, look at Supabase (Postgres + real-time) or Firebase.
 RethinkDB is technically impressive but betting your production stack on it requires accepting orphan-project risk.

 Valkey is the Linux Foundation fork of Redis that stays truly open source.
 It's Redis, maintained by the community, with the same commands, the same data structures, and the same performance.
 Drop-in replacement.
-C. Linux Foundation backing with contributions from AWS, Google, Oracle, Ericsson, and others.
-Forked from Redis 7.2.4, the last open source version.
-Already diverging with its own improvements: multi-threaded I/O, RDMA support, and dual-channel replication.
+Written in C, with Linux Foundation backing and contributions from AWS, Google, Oracle, Ericsson, and others.
+Forked from Redis 7.2.4, the last open source version, it's already diverging with its own improvements: multi-threaded I/O, RDMA support, and dual-channel replication.
 Fully free.
 No paid tier from the Valkey project itself.
 Cloud providers (AWS ElastiCache, Google Memorystore) offer managed Valkey instances at their standard pricing.
-Self-hosting is trivial.
-Same as Redis.
-Single binary, minimal config, runs on anything.
-Clustering follows the same architecture as Redis Cluster.
+Self-hosting is trivial, same as Redis: a single binary, minimal config, runs on anything, and clustering follows the same architecture as Redis Cluster.
 Solo to large teams: free.
-If you're starting a new project and want an in-memory data store, Valkey over Redis is the straightforward choice.
-Existing Redis users: migration is a config change.
+Starting a new project and want an in-memory store?
+Valkey over Redis is the straightforward choice.
+Existing Redis users get an easy path too: migration is a config change.
 Point your client at Valkey and it works.
 The catch: Valkey is young as a fork.
 The community is large and well-funded, but the project still needs to prove it can innovate independently, not just maintain compatibility.
 Some Redis modules (RedisJSON, RedisSearch) are not available in Valkey.
 You'd need alternatives for those specific features.

 Instead of joining tables in SQL, you traverse relationships directly, which is orders of magnitude faster when queries go several levels deep.
 Go, Apache 2.0.
 Uses GraphQL as its native query language (plus its own DQL).
 Distributed by default.
 Shards data automatically across nodes.
 ACID transactions across the cluster, which most graph databases don't offer.
 Fully open source, self-hosted.
 Dgraph Cloud existed as a managed service but the company has had a rocky history: funding issues, leadership changes, license controversies (they briefly switched to a restrictive license then reverted to Apache 2.0).
 The cloud offering's current status should be verified before relying on it.
 Self-hosting requires at minimum 3 nodes for high availability (Dgraph Zero for cluster coordination + Dgraph Alpha for data).
 Expect significant ops burden.
 This is distributed systems work.
 The catch: the corporate instability is the real risk.
 License changes, layoffs, and stalled development have shaken community trust.
 If you need a graph database with a stable company behind it, Neo4j is the safer bet (though it's source-available, not truly open source).